FriendsOfSymfony/FOSElasticaBundle/README.md

 Our index is now available as a service: `foq_elastica.index.website`.
 It is an instance of `Elastica_Index`.

+If you need to have different index name from the service name, for example, in order to have different indexes for different environments then you can use the ```index_name``` key to change the index name.
+The service name will remain the same across the environments:

+    foq_elastica:
+        clients:
+            default: { host: localhost, port: 9200 }
+        indexes:
+            website:
+                client: default
+                index_name: website_qa

+The service id will be `foq_elastica.index.website` but the underlying index name is website_qa.

 #### Declare a type

 Elasticsearch type is comparable to Doctrine entity repository.